rukonit/YelpCamp/README.md

 # Yelp Camp

-This react project is a simple demonstraton of a campgrounds location management with NodeJS, MongoDB and Passport.
+This full stack web project is a simple demonstraton of a campgrounds location management with NodeJS, MongoDB and Passport.

 ### How to Run